LMMMEng/LLD-MMRI2023/main/README.md

 ## Data Preparation
 ### 1. Download and extract dataset
-Download and extract training dataset from [here](data_link), the data are stored in the following structure:
+Download and extract training dataset, the data are stored in the following structure:
 ```
 data directory structure：
 ├── images